passthehashbrowns/passthehashbrowns.github.io/_posts/2020-09-20-DriverBlock.md

 ![windbg_offset](/images/driverblock/windbg_createservicew_offset.png)

 Now that we know we're hitting the right function, we can write our hook.
-I'm not going to go into detail into the basic mechanics of this, if you want an explanation you can look at [bats3c's EvtMute blog](https://labs.jumpsec.com/2020/09/04/pwning-windows-event-logging-with-yara-rules/) or my [Prefetch mute blog](https://passthehashbrowns.github.io/muting-prefetch/) (which uses the same code).
+I'm not going to go into detail into the basic mechanics of this, but if you want an explanation you can look at [bats3c's EvtMute blog](https://labs.jumpsec.com/2020/09/04/pwning-windows-event-logging-with-yara-rules/), my [Prefetch mute blog](https://passthehashbrowns.github.io/muting-prefetch/) (which uses the same code), or here's a post [from xpn](https://blog.xpnsec.com/azuread-connect-for-redteam/).
 ```cpp
 VOID WINAPI CreateServiceHook(SC_HANDLE hSCManager,LPCWSTR lpServiceName,LPCWSTR lpDisplayName,DWORD dwDesiredAccess,DWORD dwServiceType,DWORD dwStartType,DWORD dwErrorControl,LPCWSTR lpBinaryPathName,LPCWSTR lpLoadOrderGroup,LPDWORD lpdwTagId,LPCWSTR lpDependencies,LPCWSTR lpServiceStartName,LPCWSTR lpPassword) {
 	char driverName[1024];